jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (b) to detect non-compliance with any conditions and the commission of offences:
   (c) to provide evidence of non-compliance with conditions and the commission of offences:
   (d) to verify that the offender has not tampered or otherwise interfered with the ability of the electronic monitoring equipment to operate effectively and accurately.
-(3) To avoid doubt, an offender who is subject to an electronic monitoring condition may be required to have equipment attached to his or her body.
+(3) An offender who is subject to an electronic monitoring condition— (a) may be required to have electronic monitoring equipment attached to his or her body; and (b) must comply with written instructions from a probation officer that are reasonably necessary for the effective administration of the electronic monitoring (for example, an instruction to regularly charge the equipment); and
+  (c) breaches the electronic monitoring condition if he or she does not comply with those written instructions.
 (4) The annual report of the Department of Corrections must include the following information about the use of electronic monitoring in the year reported on:
   (a) the number of offenders who were at any time subject to an electronic monitoring condition:
   (b) the average number of offenders who were subject to an electronic monitoring condition and the average duration of the condition: